 Focusing solely on outcomes in safety practices can be deceptive.
 Evaluating individuals based on results, without considering their efforts, can lead to a superstitious understanding of safety rather than consistent, reliable progress.
 It’s crucial for leaders in the oil and gas industry to recognize and appreciate the specific actions contributing to safe outcomes.
 It's about the methods, not just the results.

-The Power of Observable Actions
+The Significance of Observable Actions

-The Behavioral Approach to Safety
+A Behavioral Approach to Safety

-Defining Roles, Responsibilities, and Expectations
+Defining Roles and Expectations

 For safety excellence, every role from the drilling floor to the executive office should have clear responsibilities and expectations.
 Just as in quality management, safety guidelines and standards must be well-articulated.
 Systems and culture should align to reinforce these desired behaviors, enabling breakthroughs in performance and sustained positive outcomes.